minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-plastic-packages.md

   thumb:
 ---

-You can give plastic packages to you dog but make sure they don't have any loose parts that your dog could accidentally swallow.
+You can give plastic packages to your dog but make sure they don't have any loose parts that your dog could accidentally swallow.

 #### Fruit packages